M.S. in Forensic Sciences - Forensic Chemistry/Toxicology

 Program Format

 Recommended college majors include physical or natural sciences, such as biology, chemistry or biochemistry.
-Students should have taken a year of general and a year of organic chemistry.
+Students should have a year of general and a year of organic chemistry.

 Applications are considered year-round on a space-available basis.
 Application materials must be submitted through the OSU Graduate College.

-Deadlines:
+Suggested Deadlines:

-Fall Admission February 1
+Fall Priority Deadline: February 1

-Spring Admission: October 1
+Spring Priority Deadline: October 1

 Details: